 Fairhaven School does not discriminate in student admissions on a basis of race, color, ethnic or national origin, sex, gender identity, or sexual orientation.

-- Interviews will include discussion of Preamble 6 and the Hate Speech rule.
-Both rules will be included in an interview checklist document that all interviewees will initial and date.
+Interviews include discussion of Preamble 6 and the Hate Speech rule.
+Both rules are included in an interview checklist document that all interviewees initial and date.

-- Registration materials will include receipt of the Lawbook with Preamble 6 and Hate Speech rules to be initialized by students and parents.
+Registration materials include receipt of the Lawbook with Preamble 6 and Hate Speech rules and must be initialized by students and parents.